JohnMadrid/ProjectANNsWTF/README.md

 <h3>Running the Model:</h3>

-<p  align="justify">You can either run MasterWTF.ipynb with the default parameters or you can customize it as you wish
+<p  align="justify">You can either run MasterANNsWTF.ipynb with the default parameters or you can customize it as you wish
 to conduct your own experiments. </p>